msa-em/nanocartography/05_discussion.md

 dislocations have been demonstrated in the literature {cite:p}`liu2011three, hata2020electron, yamasaki2015visualization`, if the tilt map for any given crystal has been solved, tilt series directions for any plane can quickly be calculated.
-Instead of following the trace of the plane systematically, if the directions for the trace of the plane are calculated, then it provides for easier data collection.
+Instead of following the trace of the plane manually, if the directions for the trace of the plane are calculated, then it provides for easier data collection.

 As with many of the subjects described herein, relating adjacent